mantidproject/mantid/docs/source/concepts/CrystalField.rst

 The crystal field (or in older terminology, *crystalline electric field*) is the potential acting on a particular magnetic ion :math:`i` at position :math:`\mathbf{r}_i` in a solid or molecule.
-When first proposed by Van Vleck, it was thought to be an electrostatic effect due the charges :math:`q_j` of neighbouring ions, located at :math:`\mathbf{r}_j`, of the magnetic ion (hence the original name).
+When first proposed by Van Vleck, it was thought to be an electrostatic effect due to the charges :math:`q_j` of neighbouring ions, located at :math:`\mathbf{r}_j`, of the magnetic ion (hence the original name).
 This leads to an approximation in which the surrounding ions are treated as point charges, so that the electric potential acting on the magnetic ion is